vedit/redox-w-tenting-case/README.md

 # Alternative Redox W case

-This is a case for Redox W that can be found in the [redox-w repository](https://github.com/mattdibi/redox-keyboard)
+This is a case modification for [Redox W](https://github.com/mattdibi/redox-keyboard)

 ## Source Materials